AndyP01/ads-over-mqtt/README.md

 <Topic>VirtualAmsNetwork1</Topic>
 ```

+> [!NOTE]
-Any changes to this file must be activated with a restart of the runtime for the changes to come into effect.
+> Any changes to this file must be activated with a restart of the runtime for the changes to come into effect.

 Any ADS-over-MQTT client that uses ***"VirtualAmsNetwork1"*** as the topic name can form a route to each other.